KevTheeDev/Catnipcan-Search/README.md

 For the record I'm a dog person.

-Wireframe is located on the first page of this repository
+Wireframes are located on the first page of this repository
 ![wireframe](./Wireframe-catPg1.png)